Yaroslav-Naft/Revista-Web-App/README.md

 - On individual movie pages, a link to the trailer of the movie
 ### Feature List:
 - Ability to filter by category/genre via dropdown list
-- Favourite button on each movie card
+- Favourite button on each movie information page
-- A profile page that includes the favourites chosen by the user
+- A Favourites page that includes the favourite movie chosen by the user
-- Navigation bar to switch to user home/profile/logout
+- Navigation bar to switch to user home/favourites/logout
 - Register page
+    - Email
-    - Confirm email
+    - Password/Confirm password
 - Login page
-    - Authentication (V2 or V3 or Two Factor)
+    - Google Authentication (V3 AND Two-Factor)
 - Logout button

 <hr>

-### Revista Prototypes:
-<a href="#">Prototype</a>

 ## Home Page